gravataLonga/container/README.md

 ### Advance usage

 You can resolve class which not set into container.
-Our container it will attempt resolve from builtin/type hint arguments of constructions.
+Our container it will attempt resolve from built-in/type hint arguments of constructions.

-> **Information**: Builtin is type which is built in on PHP, which is `string`, `int`, `boolean`, etc. Type Hint is type which is created by user land, for example, when creating a class you are creating a new type.
+> **Information**: built-in is type which is built in on PHP, which is `string`, `int`, `boolean`, etc. Type Hint is type which is created by user land, such as, when creating a class you are creating a new type.

 ### Using Type Hint Class